- Table of Content

 This example shows you spend distribution by suppliers across the business.
 Although we have used business units as the applicable data parameter in this example, you should tailor the analysis to reflect your organization.

 The purpose of the analysis is to identify suppliers that deliver to multiple "parts" of your business.
-Surprisingly, many companies do not have standardized terms with their suppliers.
+Surprisingly, many companies don't have standardized terms with their suppliers.
 If this is the case for your business, standardizing the contract terms will most likely reduce the overall costs.

 To identify bundling opportunities, you should also look at the number of active suppliers across spend categories.